Home/Fish/Yellowfin Ahi Tuna

 Clinical Encyclopedia

-Yellowfin Ahi Tuna is a highly prized fish known for its firm texture and rich flavor, making it a popular choice in sushi and sashimi dishes.
-It is an excellent source of high-quality protein and essential omega-3 fatty acids.
+Yellowfin Ahi Tuna is a highly sought-after fish known for its rich flavor and firm texture.
+It is a great source of high-quality protein and essential nutrients.

 Scientific NameThunnus albacares